In this guide we’ll take a look at the best shed locks on the market.

 More Detailed Shed Lock Reviews

 The bolt is easy to fit and comes with screws that cannot be unscrewed which makes the bolt highly resistant to tampering.
-The lock can be fitted horizontally or vertically as required.
+The shed lock can be fitted horizontally or vertically as required.
 The body of the lock is made from corrosion resistant zinc so should stand up to the weather for several years at least.
 It is suitable for sheds, outbuildings, garden gates and even interior doors or cupboards.

-The lock was easy to fit, is sturdy enough for the job and the combination makes it easy to use.
+This shed lock was easy to fit, is sturdy enough for the job and the combination makes it easy to use.
 Overall, it provides a great, no fuss complete security solution for your garden buildings.

 Many people fit a good strong padlock to their shed without considering the flimsiness of the hasp.
 If the hasp is insubstantial or fitted with weak screws, then the strongest padlock will be of no use.

-The hasp is easy to fit and once secured the mounting screws are hidden so they cannot be removed.
+This shed lock is easy to fit and once secured the mounting screws are hidden so they cannot be removed.
 This makes the hasp secure even if the bolts are not fitted.

 This hasp can be used to secure sheds, doors, gates or cabinets and can be used with a padlock with a shackle diameter of up to 11mm.

 The bolts slide home easily and the padbolt features a loop through which a padlock can be fitted to secure the bolt closed.
-The locks are available in three sizes 100mm, 150mm and 200mm to suit a variety of needs from large gates to cupboards.
+The shed locks are available in three sizes 100mm, 150mm and 200mm to suit a variety of needs from large gates to cupboards.

-The padbolts are made from steel for strength and weather resistance.
+This shed padlock set is made from steel for strength and weather resistance.
 The bolt and hasp each have cut-outs for the heads of two bolts that are secured by nuts on the inside of the door and frame.
 This ensures that thieves cannot access the building by simply removing the screws.
 The screws and bolts are supplied.

 The pin is welded to prevent tampering and the screw heads are concealed when the lock is fitted.
-The lock comes with fixings including a nut and bolt to secure the item through the door of your shed.
+The shed lock comes with fixings including a nut and bolt to secure the item through the door of your shed.
 The item is easy to fix and feels sturdy and up to the job.

-The item is good quality for the price, though it will not be as rust resistant as a more expensive stainless-steel product, so regular greasing is advised to prevent corrosion.
+This shed lock offers good quality for the price, though it will not be as rust resistant as a more expensive stainless-steel product, so regular greasing is advised to prevent corrosion.